This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Greek law does not contain a definition of dominance.
 However, as per the well-established European and Greek case law, the market share (potentially greater than 50 per cent, depending on the allocation of the market power of the remaining players) and the ability of a firm to act independently of competitors and customers is critical.
 Of course, the overall market structure is always of interest (eg, other competitors, or legal or actual barriers to entry), so even undertakings with a smaller market share (even around 30 per cent) can be held dominant if the degree of market-share dispersion is high.

 Article 2 of the Antitrust Law prohibits any abuse by one or more undertakings of a dominant position within the national market or in a part of it.
-Such abuse may, in particular, involve:
+This abuse may, in particular, involve:

 - directly or indirectly imposing unfair purchase or selling prices or other unfair trading conditions;